 - Confirm the number of babies.
 If your health care provider suspects a multiple pregnancy, an ultrasound might be done to confirm the number of babies.

 - Evaluate your baby's growth.
 Your health care provider can use ultrasound to determine whether your baby is growing at a normal rate.
-Ultrasound can be used to monitor your baby's movement, breathing and heart rate as well.
+Ultrasound can be used to monitor your baby's movement, breathing and heart rate.

 - Identify birth defects.
-An ultrasound can help your health care provider detect various birth defects.
+An ultrasound can help your health care provider screen for some birth defects.

-- Investigate signs or symptoms.
+- Investigate complications.
 If you're bleeding or having other complications, an ultrasound might help your health care provider determine the cause.

 - Perform other prenatal tests.
 Your health care provider might use ultrasound to guide needle placement during certain prenatal tests, such as amniocentesis or chorionic villus sampling.